Pakistan says it's hopeful a U.S.-Iran deal can happen soon

 NPR has not confirmed the details of the U.S. proposal, and the White House has not made them public.

+Iranian Foreign Ministry spokesperson Esmaeil Baqaei told the country's ISNA news agency on Wednesday, "The American plan and proposal is still being reviewed by Iran, and after summing up its points of view, Iran will convey its views to the Pakistani side."

-ISNA said Iran's negotiators are discussing the end of the war, not the nuclear issue, which would come at a later stage of negotiations.
-The news outlet dismissed U.S. news reports about a memorandum of understanding as "media speculation."
+The semiofficial news agency said Iran's negotiators were discussing an end of the war — not the nuclear issue, which would come at a later stage of negotiations.
+ISNA dismissed U.S. news reports about details of a memorandum of understanding as "media speculation."

 Loading...

-The deployment of the "Charles de Gaulle" aircraft carrier was announced by French President Emmanuel Macron on social media following a call with Iran's president, Massoud Pezeshkian.
+French President Emmanuel Macron announced the move Wednesday, following a call with Iran's president, Masoud Pezeshkian.

-He said the "forward deployment" of the carrier was done in the context of the multinational mission established by France and Britain in mid-April to what they said at the time were efforts to restore freedom of navigation.

-Macron said on Wednesday the mission "can help restore confidence among shipowners and insurers" and that it would "remain distinct from the warring parties."
+He said in an online message the carrier's "forward deployment" is part of a multinational mission established by France and Britain last month that the countries' leaders said at the time was aimed at protecting freedom of navigation in the Strait of Hormuz.
+Macron said the mission "can help restore confidence among shipowners and insurers" and that it would "remain distinct from the warring parties."

-"All parties must lift the blockade of the Strait, without delay and without conditions.
-We must return, on a lasting basis, to the regime of full freedom of navigation that prevailed prior to the conflict," Macron said.

-Macron added that "recent events clearly demonstrate the utility such a mission would provide."
+He said he discussed the matter with Iran's president and also plans to with Trump, and urged both sides to lift their blockades of the strait "without delay and without conditions."

 "A return to calm in the Strait will help advance negotiations regarding nuclear issues, ballistic missiles, and the regional situation," Macron said.
 "The Europeans—upon whom the lifting of sanctions depends—will play their part in this process."